mayur4279/Interview-questions/AWS/IAM.md

    - Attach Policies to the Role
      - Choose the permissions you want to grant to the role.
      - You can select AWS managed policies or create a custom policy.
-     - For example, to allow full access to S3, attach theAmazonS3 FullAccess policy.
+     - For example, to allow full access to ec2, attach ec2FullAccess policy.
    - Complete the Role Creation
      - Provide a name and description for the role. - Review and create the role.